luoxh3/bleval/README.md

 ```

 The output of this function is the log fully marginal likelihood, which can be used to compute Bayes factors for model comparison.

+#### 💡 Tips for Verifying Your Custom Functions

+Specifying the `log_joint_i` and `log_prior` functions correctly is crucial.
+Here are some strategies to help you verify your implementation:

+-   **Heuristic Check ("\~" Symbol)**: Inspect your JAGS/Stan model code.
+Every line with a "\~" symbol corresponds to a log-density that should be included in your custom functions.
+    -   Lines for observed variables and latent variables go into `log_joint_i`.
+    -   Lines for model parameters go into `log_prior`.

+-   **Parameterization Check**: Different software uses different parameterizations for distributions.
+For example, JAGS's dnorm uses mean and precision, while R's dnorm uses mean and standard deviation.
+Ensure your R functions use the correct parameters (e.g., sd = sqrt(1/precision)).

+-   **Test with a Single Sample**: Before running the full `bleval` analysis, test your `log_joint_i` and `log_prior` functions with a single set of parameter values from your posterior samples (`samples_s`) and a single unit (`i`).
+Check that the function runs without errors and returns a finite value.

+-   **Check the Effective Number of Parameters**: After computing the information criteria, look at the effective number of parameters (`p_dic`, `p_waic`, `p_loo`).
+While not exactly equal, this value should be a reasonable reflection of your model's complexity (i.e., the number of actual model parameters, not including latent variables).
+A value that is drastically different (e.g., orders of magnitude too large or small) may indicate a problem in your likelihood specification.